 When hyperthyroidism arises from a diet that includes elevated concentrations of hormones, a dietary shift is generally adequate to correct the condition.

-Regrettably, it’s more prevalent for hyperthyroidism caused by aggressive thyroid cancer, often fatal.
+Regrettably, it’s more prevalent for hyperthyroidism caused by aggressive thyroid cancer, which is often fatal.
 Therapy in this situation will rely on the size of the tumor and if it has metastatic.

 Therapy may involve the partial extraction of the tumor or the removal of the entire thyroid gland.
-This will rely on what your vet deems the most suitable course of action.
+This will rely on your vet’s most suitable course of action.

 Consider Getting Pet Insurance.